Board view

 Depending on how you want your board to look, you can choose large, medium, or small card sizes.
 Your choice is applied to all cards.

-at the top left of your board.Click
+Open the settings menu at the top right of your database →

 Layout